andrewywin/andrewywin.github.io/README.md

-# I will post food reviews here with a picture of what I got
+# I will post food reviews here with a picture of what I ate